owlchester/kanka-docs/docs/source/entities/characters.md

 * **Tooltip**: Instead of having the character's entry field be trimmed down for the tooltip when hovering its name, use this field to define exactly what is shown in the tooltip.
 * **Header image**: A header image is an image displayed behind the character's image, name, and info like tags and title displayed at the top of the character's page.
-* **Gallery image**: Instead of uploading an image to the character, select an image from the gallery.

 ### Attributes